On/off Ramps in Web3: Multi processor payments

 In 12–18 months, here’s what could happen:

-- On ramp consolidation: As the number of on ramp providers grows, similar to merger activity in payments processing, on/off ramps might merge with each other or to become part of larger PSPs.
+- On ramp consolidation: As the number of on ramp providers grows, similar to merger activity in payments processing, on/off ramps might merge with each other, or become part of larger PSPs.

-- Lower fees for end customers: More competition should lower end customer processing fees, and ideally provide end consumers with more low cost payment methods relevant to their payment preferences.
+- Lower fees for end customers: More competition should lower end customer processing fees, and provide end consumers with more low cost payment methods relevant to their preferences.
+This likely means margin compression across on ramps.

 - Behind the scenes routing and decision engines: End customers don’t have to choose between 4–5 on ramps.
 Businesses “nudge” customers towards an on ramp based on internal decision engine (price, speed, uptime etc), so there’s less decision fatigue.
 We see the rise of tools to enable smart routing through various on/off ramps.